• Blog

 Address: Kradan Island (Koh Kradan), Trang, Thailand.

-I stayed at the Kradan Beach Resort in Koh Kradan, Thailand.
+I stayed at the Kradan Beach Resort in Koh Kradan, which I think is one of the best islands in Thailand.
 Koh Kradan is part of the Trang islands of the Andaman coast of Southern Thailand.
 I booked it for its location on the main beach and price.
 I booked online for the rate of 1250 THB ($39.21 USD).
-Kradan is a small island so there’s not many places to choose from, but if you’re on the main stretch of beach then you can’t go wrong as it all looks like this.
+Kradan is a small island so there are not many places to choose from, but if you’re on the main stretch of the beach then you can’t go wrong as it all looks like this.

 Koh Kradan beach